Strengthening

 At the end of the test process, an overall assessment is made for each of the six defined values.
 This assessment is compared with the previously determined protection requirements.
 An AI application passes the test if it achieves the defined test target for each value.
 This documents that the quality measures and their evidence sufficiently fulfil the identified protection requirements.

-The successful test thus confirms that the AI application fulfils the necessary quality standards and has implemented the required protective measures.
+The successful test thus confirms that the AI application fulfills the necessary quality standards and has implemented the required protective measures.
 This process ensures a thorough evaluation and creates transparency regarding the trustworthiness and security of the tested AI systems.

 3. Advantages for AI users and operators